w3f/polkadot-wiki/docs/learn/how-to/export-transaction-history.md

 ![](../../assets/how-to/65030158980.png)

 3\.
-Next, scroll to the bottom of the page and click on the "Download all data" button.
+Next, scroll to the bottom of the page and click on the "Download" button.

 ![](../../assets/how-to/65030158988.png)

 4\.
 Verify you are human by filling in the reCAPTCHA, and the CSV file will be downloaded to your computer.

+!!! info "Downloading your full history"

+    The download button exports only the transactions shown on the current page, so you need to repeat the process for each page.
+To download your entire history in bulk, you need a [Subscan API key](https://support.subscan.io/) and to run a script against the API.

 #### **How to view and export your staking rewards**